 professionals, financial advisors, law enforcement and even

 Elder advocates urge family members to enlist the help of an attorney who specializes in elder law, preferably before the onset of physical or cognitive decline.
 These professionals may be able to advise what options are available in your loved one's state.
-For example, some university law schools have an elder law unit that provides free legal advice to seniors.
+For example, most university law schools have an elder law unit that provides free legal advice to seniors.
 The American Bar Association also offers pro bono work for seniors.

 Use the Eldercare Locator, a service of the U.S. Administration on Aging, to help identify resources for older persons in every community throughout the United States.
 Visit www.eldercare.gov or call 800-677-1116.
 Also, go to the Department of Justice’s “Locator” available on its Elder Justice Website to find legal and other resources near you.

 As we age, there might come a time when we need help managing our money.
 By the time we're in our 80s, one in three will have Alzheimer's, or other form of dementia.
 Dementia is a disease and not everyone will experience it, although many will if they live long enough.
-But a growing body of literature on the aging brain indicates that most, if not all, people 65 and over will experience a decline in decision-making.
+But a growing body of literature on the aging brain indicates that most —if not all —people 65 and over will experience a decline in decision-making.
 This decline will affect an individual's ability to make sound decisions about their money and will hamper an older adult's ability to determine whether a transaction or activity is safe, or is full of risks.
 Declining decision-making makes older adults especially susceptible to scammers and other types of financial exploitation.
 Scams that were easy to spot at age 50 are more difficult to detect in our 70s and 80s.
 No one knows exactly why this decline affects some adults sooner than others.
 What is known, however, is that the experience is real.
-In the words of one researcher, the effects can be 'profound.'
+In the words of one medical researcher, the effects can be 'profound.'
 Click here to learn more about the shifts in decision making that commonly occur in older adults.

 Source: Michael S. Finke, et al., Texas Tech U. Old Age and the Decline in Financial Literacy.
 (2011).
 Ifat Levy et al, Yale University, Like cognitive function, decision making across the life span shows profound age-related changes.
 Proceedings for the National Academies of Science (2013)I